shindavid/AlphaZeroArcade/docs/Scrabble.md

 - Equity estimation is ignorant of board dynamics.
 - Equity maximization fails to navigate the expectation-vs-variance tradeoff.

+This excellent [video](https://youtu.be/oBmnpNwqE48?si=LG_PQzKs3VDRP1TW&t=335) by world-class Scrabble player Will Anderson illustrates a situation where Quackle performs poorly, discussing in detail the AI mechanics described above.
+The relevant section starts at 5:35 (link starts there) and ends at 7:04.

 A principled, game-theoretically-sound approach, that converges towards the game’s Nash Equilibrium, should naturally overcome all these shortcomings.

 ## Tree Search in Imperfect Information Games